exogen/snacklish/README.md

 #### getKindaProbabilityFunction

 Substitute sometimes.
+Shorter words are less likely to be substituted, longer words are more likely.

 #### getNormalProbabilityFunction

-Substitute a little more.
+Substitute sometimes.
+Shorter words are less likely to be substituted, longer words are more likely.

 #### getExtremeProbabilityFunction